 The 5 Biggest Myths About Probiotics

-In light of the gut health boom, there has a lot of buzz around the importance of taking probiotics with many claims surrounding how they will support your health.
+As a gut health naturopath, i'll be the first be acknowledge there is a lot of buzz around the importance of taking probiotics with many claims surrounding of how they can support your health.
 Some of these claims are true and some are false; but it's really hard to know which is which.

-To help you make more informed choices about your health and probiotic purchases, here is the truth to five of the biggest myths about probiotics.
-As always, here is what the science has to say.
+To help you make more informed choices about your health and probiotic purchases, here is the truth (as the science says) to five of the biggest myths about probiotics.

 Myth 1: Probiotics stay in your gut